baotaizhang/Crypto_Panopticon/README.md

 ## Disclaimer

 This app does not guarantee you against the Correctness.
-You and you alone are responsible for seeking your bitcoin.
+You and you alone are responsible for the result.

 ## License